by Morgan Davis

 DS: Absolutely!
 When I first moved here, one of the things I learned was that Austin was also a huge recovery community.
 Partly because there were so many musicians here and there were a lot of musicians here who weren’t brand new to the scene.
 They had been around, they had been around the world, they had experienced a lot.
 And they had given up some of their vices.
 And had been clean and sober.
 So there was kind of an older generation of people who led the way for younger people to be in the industry and be clean and sober.

-Ovrld: I think that’s something people might not expect in Austin, especially since it’s got a very hard party reputation.
+Ovrld: I think that’s something people might not expect in Austin, especially since it’s got a party hard reputation.

 DS: Absolutely, it’s a party culture, it really is.
 But within the music community there is a pretty strong focus on either being a partier or being pretty clean and sober.